ibm-cloud-docs/pattern-sap-on-vpc/resiliency-decisions.md

 # Architecture decisions for resiliency
 {: #resiliency-decisions}

-The following sections summarize the resiliency architecture decisions for risiliency for the SAP on VPC pattern.
+The following sections summarize the resiliency architecture decisions for resiliency for the SAP on VPC pattern.

 ## Architecture decisions for high availability